nickbrandt/GitLab/doc/development/code_review.md

 This
 [saves reviewers time and helps authors catch mistakes earlier](https://www.ibm.com/developerworks/rational/library/11-proven-practices-for-peer-review/index.html#__RefHeading__97_174136755).

+### The responsibility of the reviewer

+[Review the merge request](#reviewing-code) thoroughly.
+When you are confident that it meets all requirements, you should:

+- Click the Approve button.
+- Advise the author their merge request has been reviewed and approved.
+- Assign the merge request to a maintainer.
+[Reviewer roulette](#reviewer-roulette) should have made a suggestion, but feel free to override if someone else is a better choice.

 ### The responsibility of the maintainer

 Maintainers are responsible for the overall health, quality, and consistency of